Tosca tester

 Ignoring feedback

 When using integration testing tools, it is essential to avoid ignoring feedback.
-It is a mechanism to collect, analyse and act on the information and insights gained from the integration tests.
+It is a mechanism to collect, analyze and act on the information and insights gained from the integration testing.
 Without proper feedback, you may miss out on discovering and resolving bugs or issues in the system or test environment under test, optimizing system performance, functionality or reliability, improving test design, execution or reporting, learning best practices from testing and communicating and collaborating with other stakeholders in the software development lifecycle.

 Lack of tests